Ayush8120/Improved-MR-DFS-PX4/README.md

 ---

 -------------
-- Replace empty.world in the Tools/sitl_gazebo/worlds with [this](link to empty.world)
-- Add the landing_station model in Tools/sitl_gazebo/models {these are repsonsible for the landing markers}
 - replace [these](link to launch folder) launch files with the ones already present in launch folder in PX4 git clone
-- make a catkin workspace and add ayush package to it.
+- make a catkin workspace and add [ayush](https://github.com/Ayush8120/Improved-MR-DFS-PX4/tree/main/ayush) package to it.
 This contains all code and nodes that need to be run for simulation
 -------------

 ---